konsulting/porter/README.md

 ## PHP Extensions

 We have added a number of PHP extensions to the containers that we use frequently.
-These include:

- - GD
- - Imagick
- - MbString
- - MySQLi [& MySQL on 5.6]
- - Opcache [defaulted to off as we're using the setup for development]
- - PDO with PDO_MySQL PDO_PGSQL
- - SOAP
- - Xdebug
- - Zip
+Notable ones are Imagick and Xdebug.

 ### Xdebug